 - Sitting improperly with rounded shoulders and a hunched back (for example, at a computer workstation)

 - Driving with your head more than 2 to 3 inches away from the headrest

 - Carrying a backpack or heavy purse slung over one shoulder

-Did you know that pinched nerves, tightened muscles, postural imbalance all cause blood stagnation, which leads to toxic buildup.
-Think of a pond where the water is not moving and has become stagnant.
+Pinched nerves, tightened shoulder and neck muscles, and postural imbalances all cause blood stagnation.
+And this leads to a toxic buildup in your system.
+Think of a pond in which the water isn’t moving and has become stagnant.
 The blockage of free-flowing water leads to stagnant water where nasty things grow.
-In the human body, where there is blockage or stagnation, there is pain.
+It works i much the same way in your body.
+If there’s a blockage or stagnation, there’s chronic pain.

-- Chin Tuck Hold your shoulders straight.
+Hold your shoulders straight in a neutral position.
 Stick your chin out to the front, hold for three seconds.
 Pull your chin in as far back as it will go, hold for three seconds.
 Repeat six times.
 Do this three times per day.

 Here are a few simple ways to adjust your daily activities to prevent FHP from taking hold in your body—or from returning after balance is achieved:

 - Make sure the top of your computer screen is level with your eyes and about two feet away from your face.

 - Be sure to carry a backpack squarely over both shoulders to balance the weight distribution.

 - If you carry a heavy purse or duffel bag, it is better to sling it diagonally across the torso.